mmlabs-mindmaze/mmpack/docs/specs/build-scripts.rst

 environment
 ```````````
-The hook inherit the environment of the build.
-In addition, the following
+The script execution inherit the environment of the build.
+In addition, the
-variables are set:
+following variables are set:

 BUILDDIR: directory used to build the package
 PATH_URL: origin of the source